jtm2223/American-Housing-Estimate/README.md

-This project analyzes the Youth Risk Behavior Surveillance System (YRBSS) dataset to explore health-related behaviors among adolescents.
-The study focuses on understanding the patterns in physical activity, sleep habits, and other key health indicators such as screen time and dietary choices.
-By performing exploratory data analysis, the project aims to identify trends and correlations that highlight critical areas for public health interventions, particularly among youth in different grades and demographic groups.
-This work provides insights into how various risk factors might influence adolescent health outcomes.
+This project analyzes U.S. housing data from the American Community Survey (ACS) to explore patterns and trends related to housing characteristics, such as occupancy status, household size, and gross rent.
+A key focus is on identifying missing data patterns to assess data quality and address potential gaps in the dataset.
+Insights gained from this analysis will help understand housing trends and ensure data completeness for accurate modeling and decision-making.